Size in Square Kilometres

 Sub-criterion D2: Diversity

 The area is a key area for cetaceans in New Zealand (Stephenson et al. 2020) with 17 species recorded in the Gulf including Balaenoptera musculus brevicauda, Tursiops truncatus, Orcinus orca, Pseudorca crassidens, Delphinus delphis, Globicephala melas, Ziphius cavirostris, Mesoplodon grayi, Bearadius arnuxuii, Balaenoptera borealis, Megaptera novaeangliae, Balaenoptera bonaerensis, Physeter macrocephalus, Eubalaena australis, Hydrurga leptonyx, Arctocephalus forsteri.
-There are migratory species such as humpback whales and southern right whales that are infrequently sighted but likely to increase in number as populations recover from whaling.
+There are migratory species such as humpback whales and southern right whales that are infrequently sighted but likely to increase in number as populations recover from whaling (Cranswick et al. 2022).
 Reports of live beaked whales are infrequent, although mother-calf pairs of Gray’s beaked whales may come closer inshore during the summer months to feed in the outer parts of the Gulf (Thompson et al. 2013).
 There is a wide diversity of large and small cetaceans as well as native and vagrant species of pinnipeds including leopard seals.
-Fur seals are increasing in number, although this is not an established breeding area as it was historically (MacDiarmid et al. 2016).
+New Zealand fur seals are increasing in number, although this is not an established breeding area as it was historically (MacDiarmid et al. 2016).

 Baker, C.S., Boren, L., Childerhouse, S., Constantine, R., van Helden, A., Lundquist, D., Rayment, W., Rolfe, J.R.
 2019.
 Conservation status of New Zealand marine mammals, 2019.
 New Zealand Threat Classification Series 29.
 Department of Conservation, Wellington, New Zealand, pp 18.